samschurter/teleport-challenge/DESIGN.md

             ```json
             {"status": 500, "error": "some failure"}
             ```
-        - **POST /take/:jobID** will take ownership of a job away from the user that started it, as long as the user issuing the command has `admin` access.
-            - Success response:
-            ```json
-            {
-                "status": 200,
-                "jobID": 123,
-                "owner": "admin@example.com",
-                "oldOwner": "user@example.com",
-            }
-            ```
-            - Error response:
-            ```json
-            {"status": 404, "error": "no job found with that id"}
-            {"status": 403, "error": "you are forbidden to take that job: not an admin"}
-            ```
     - *cli*: the CLI tool for managing jobs.
-Accepts credentials and server address and manages the connection from there.
+Hard-coded credentials and server address.
-        - First command run must be `config`.
-Will behave similarly to the AWS CLI `config` by setting some default connection and credential info which will be used in subsequent commmands.
-        - Commands will include `start`, `stop`, `status`, `output`, `take`, and `list` just like the HTTP API.
+        - Commands will include `start`, `stop`, `status`, `output`, and `list` just like the HTTP API.
-        These commands will fail if the CLI has not been configured.
     - *worker*: The actual Linux service to manage jobs.
 Using a service is convenient because it provides automatic restarts if the service crashes due to somebody running something that consumes enormous RAM or something.
-        - Exposes the methods for Start, Stop, Status, Output, List, and Take via RPC
+        - Exposes the methods for Start, Stop, Status, Output, List via RPC
 - *Makefile*: will build one or all of the 3 executables